 What would one do in the largest city in Scotland?
 Well, the city is not quite popular among tourists.
-While this might make the attractions of the city a bit unknown, it gives Glasgow an advantage like no other.
-The city’s attractions are usually not crowded which allows visitors to enjoy the city even more.
+While this might make the city’s attractions a bit unknown, it gives Glasgow an advantage.
+The city’s attractions are usually not crowded, which allows visitors to enjoy the city even more.

-The city is full of different activities and sights to visit that satisfy every taste and interest.
-Glasgow is the perfect destination for both solo travelers, groups, and even families.
-The list of things to do while you explore Glasgow, the largest city in Scotland, is a long one for sure.
+The city has different activities and sights that satisfy every taste and interest.
+Glasgow is the perfect destination for solo travellers, groups, and families.
+The list of things to do while exploring Glasgow, Scotland’s largest city, is long.

 Explore Glasgow